noperator/minifloppies/README.md

 Just a [MinIO](https://min.io/) container running on a Pi and sitting behind an NGINX reverse proxy.
-But who's got time to configure that?
+Who's got time to configure that?
 I mean, _I_ did, but I wish someone else had published this already.
-So here you go.
+So, here you go.

 "minifloppies" is simply the shortest word containing `m.*i.*n.*i.*o` and `p.*i` together in the same string.
 Plus, it conveniently seemed to fit this application's intended use case.